minagawah/express-react-svelte-webcomponent/README.md

 </cookie-consent>
 ```

-and you have in your custom element the following.
+and you have in your custom element the following

 [src/components/cookie-consent/template.html](./src/components/cookie-consent/template.html):